 Our high-performance race car is almost complete.
 We have pulled together a powerful turbo engine, great telemetry, winning powertrain, fantastic crew and the right spoilers and wings.
-In relation to our convenience store, we are set up for success with great facilities, the right data and analysis of the competition, excellent operations, the right merchandise and world-class pricing.
+In relation to our 7 elements of fuel retail and convenience success, we are set up for success with great facilities, the right data and analysis of the competition, excellent operations, the right merchandise and world-class pricing.
 Now, it’s time to get one of the most important aspects of our store nailed down: location.

 In our high-performance race car, location is the chassis; if we get it wrong, then we will have little chance of success.
 The chassis must be structurally sound because it provides the support for all of the other aspects of the car—tires, body, spoilers, wings—it is the fundamental building block on which all other parts of the car seamlessly attach.
 Without a great chassis, it is unlikely that other parts will perform well.